jedrzejratajczak/Scanner-simulator/README.md

 * User can change ip on which mqtt works
 * Switch from CUI to GUI (Tkinter)
 * Switch from data in files to database (SQLite)

+## Changelog
+- Split project from one console where client and server was to use MQTT in several consoles (Server and multiple terminals).
+Client's methods hasn't been changed.
+Terminal's class has been deleted from server's database and moved as another solution.

 ## Contact
 Created by **Jędrzej Ratajczak** ([@mrozelek](https://github.com/Mrozelek)) - feel free to contact me!